 BIND 9.10 listens on IPv6 as well as IPv4 interfaces by default; it is no longer necessary to build with a "listen-on-v6" configuration option.

 Expansion of Dynamically Loadable Zones (DLZ) capability

 Multiple DLZ databases can now be configured in the same server.
 Individual zones, of type "master" or "redirect", can be configured to be served from a specific DLZ database.
-Details of how to configure and use this expanded capability can be found in KB article AA-01150.
+Details of how to configure and use this expanded capability can be found in NXDOMAIN Redirection Using DLZ in BIND 9.10 and later.
 The ability to use multiple DLZ databases was added to DLZ as part of an expansion of NXDOMAIN redirection, so the focus of that KB article is on NXDOMAIN redirection.

 Improvements to EDNS processing

 EDNS processing in BIND 9.10 has been updated to better track remote server capabilities when handling recursive queries - this should both improve recursive performance when handling multiple authoritative servers and situations where connectivity is intermittent or limited by older or misconfigured in-path equipment.
 You can find more information about the updated processing algorithms and server status records in Testing authoritative server support for EDNS and large UDP buffer sizes in BIND 9.10.

 Every release of BIND includes an updated set of manual pages for the various BIND tools.
 Those manual pages are current for the release in which they are included.
 Appendix B of the BIND ARM contains a copy of those pages.
 Below we identify the updates and changes made to BIND tools for BIND 9.10.